-- HCW/staff should monitor themselves for signs and symptoms of illness - Symptomatic HCW/staff should not report to work.
-They are recommended to report to their manager/designate and to WHS/OHS (as applicable), as per internal protocol, of any symptoms (whether related to workplace exposure or exposure in the community or home).

-- HCW/staff who develops RI symptoms at work should perform respiratory hygiene practices (e.g., coughing into sleeve, using tissues, wearing an appropriate mask) and leave the workplace as soon as possible. - HCW/staff who develops GI symptoms at work should perform hand hygiene and leave the workplace as soon as possible. - Cohort or assign HCW/staff to care for asymptomatic residents before symptomatic residents wherever possible. - Consider minimizing movement of HCW/staff, students, or volunteers between units/floors, especially if some units are not affected. - If possible, during initial investigation, assign HCW/staff that have been immunized against influenza and COVID-19 to care for symptomatic residents. - Ideally, HCW/staff assigned to housekeeping duties should not be involved in food preparation or food service during outbreaks.
-If this is not possible, ensure meticulous attention is paid to IPC practices, and consider completing any required food preparation before beginning housekeeping
+- Table D outlines HCW at home rapid antigen testing recommendations and work restrictions provided below. - HCW/staff are recommended to monitor themselves for signs and symptoms of illness. - Symptomatic HCW/staff are recommended to take an at-home rapid antigen test.
+See Table D. Symptomatic HCW/staff are not recommended to report to work.
+They are recommended to report illness to their manager/designate. - They are recommended to report to WHS/OHS if symptoms are related to workplace exposure. - HCW/staff who develops respiratory symptoms at work are recommended to perform respiratory hygiene practices (e.g., coughing into sleeve, using tissues, wearing an appropriate mask) and leave the workplace as soon as possible.
+HCW/staff who develops GI symptoms at work are recommended to perform hand hygiene and leave the workplace as soon as possible. - Cohort or assign HCW/staff to care for asymptomatic residents before symptomatic residents when possible. - Consider minimizing movement of HCW/staff, students, or volunteers between units/floors, especially if some units are not affected.
+If possible, during initial investigation, assign HCW/staff that have been immunized against influenza and COVID-19 to care for symptomatic residents. - Ideally, HCW/staff assigned to housekeeping duties are not recommended to be involved in food preparation or food service during outbreaks.
+If this is not possible, ensure meticulous attention is paid to IPC practices, and consider completing any required food preparation before beginning housekeeping.